siyamsarker/RedisForge/README.md

 ```

 ### What you must do
 - **Do not** run replicas on the same hypervisor.
-Spread masters and replicas across three AZs minimum.
+Spread masters and replicas across at least three separate failure domains (zones/regions/providers).
-- Run `backup.sh` via cron w/ IAM role that can write to S3 (or equivalent object store).
+- Run `backup.sh` via cron with credentials that can write to your object store of choice.
 - Periodically rehearse failover: `./scripts/scale.sh remove <node>` combined with chaos tooling.

 ---